-In Fig. 3, we show normalised C IV λ 1550 line profiles for a subset (18 of 243) of the simulation grid, colour-coded by inclination.
-The parameters for each of these labelled models are given in Table A1 in Appendix A. We can see that the spectrum presented in the previous section is not an isolated case.
-Rather, blueshifted and asymmetric

-C IV λ 1550 line profiles are always observed for some viewing angles in these examples.
+In Fig. 3, we show normalized C IV $\lambda 1550$ line profiles for a subset (18 of 243) of the simulation grid, colour-coded by inclination.
+The parameters for each of these labelled models are given in Table A1 in the Appendix.
+We can see that the spectrum presented in the previous section is not an isolated case.
+Rather, blueshifted and asymmetric C IV $\lambda 1550$ line profiles are always observed for some viewing angles in these examples.
 In tandem with the heuristic demonstration above, this is the first main result of our work: biconical disc winds are successful in creating blueshifted emission lines.

 We have focused on the $\alpha = 0.5$ and $\alpha = 1$ models in Fig. 3, partly for brevity and partly because the $\alpha = 1.5$ models are slightly less effective at creating blueshifted asymmetries in the C IV line profile.
 The $\alpha = 0.5$ and $\alpha = 1$ models in Fig. 3 match each other in the other parameters, as can be seen in Table A1.
-For completeness, the corresponding spectra for $\alpha = 1.5$ are shown in Appendix A, and the full set of C IV line profiles from all 243 models are given in the Supplementary Material.
-Inspection of these spectra reveals that blueshifted asymmetries are ubiquitous in spectra that show prominent lines, with the basic conditions for their formation being that the wind has a sufficiently high C IV $\lambda 1550$ luminosity and that the midplane obscures the receding wind cone.
+For completeness, the corresponding spectra for $\alpha = 1.5$ are shown in the Appendix, and the full set of C IV line profiles from all 243 models are given in the Supplementary Material.
+Inspection of these spectra reveals that blueshifted asymmetries are ubiquitous in spectra that show